gregorcox/heliosx-test/README.md

 This app allows users to complete a consultation to determine their sutability for allergy medication.
 Once the user completes the consultation questions, their answers will be logged in the console.

+The app currently logs the answers as an array of "Yes" or "No" strings, but would be ammended based on the requirements of the backend endpoint.

+The app allows adding more yes/no question strings to the questions array without further ammendments to the code.

 The app uses the following technologies:

 - React.js